Ahmed-Araby/smalloc/README.md

 }
 ```

-then write the following in the termianl
+then write the following in the terminal

 ```
 gcc main.c malloc.c -Wall -o main